Asayish (Kurdistan Region): Criticism

+Scholars have described the Asayish as having an authoritarian aura, while citizens of the Kurdistan Region are allegedly reluctant to speak about the agency.

 In 2009 Amnesty International accused Asayish of abusing human rights, including torture and other ill-treatment, and claimed that the agency was "above the law" in Iraqi Kurdistan.
-The Kurdistan Regional Government criticized Amnesty by stating:
+The KRG criticized Amnesty by stating:

 Most of the information provided in the report chronicles problems we had just after the fall of Saddam, when we were still subject to Saddam-era penal codes...Amnesty had a particular agenda and used dubious information, often very old, to paint an unrealistically harsh picture of the security forces in our Region by bringing up allegations of abuse at prisons such as in Akre, which have long been closed.